“Have you tried meditation?”

-I was asked again and again after living with chronic fatigue syndrome for over 6 years.
+I was asked again and again after living with chronic fatigue syndrome for over six years.
 The answer was always the same: “No. It’s not my thing.”

-But as the months and the years went on and I wasn’t seeing any improvement from the medications my healthcare team was giving me, I decided things couldn’t get any worse, why not give yoga a try?
+But as the months and the years wore on and I wasn’t seeing any improvement in my symptoms from the medications my healthcare team was giving me, I decided things couldn’t get any worse, why not give yoga a try?

-I signed up for an 8-week yoga and mindfulness course for people with environmental illnesses.
-I showed up on the mat sceptical, as, it turned out, were most of the other people in the class were too.
+I signed up for an eight-week yoga and mindfulness course for chronic illnesses.
+I showed up on the mat sceptical.
+It turned out, most of the other people in the class were too.
 We'd all been sold snake oil for our woes before, but since this course came doctor recommended, the group of us had decided to give it a go.

 I know that it can be hard to dive in and give yoga and meditation a try.
 It feels a little ‘woo-woo’.
 As I often said to myself, “if a doctor or medication can’t help me, how will stretching and breathing help?”.
 I was also hesitant to try anything outside of traditional healthcare (or covered by insurance).
 I had already wasted a lot of money on cleanses, supplements, and naturopaths which led to no improvement in my symptoms.

 But, yoga for chronic illness was (and is now even more so) easily accessible.
 Rather than attend acrobatic type classes at a gym or a yoga studio, finding an online teacher who specializes in chronic illness or a studio that works with yoga therapy are wonderful ways to start a safe yoga journey.
 A yoga session can cost anywhere from free to $75 for a private class.
 But, based on the thousands of dollars I'd spent on other cures that did nothing, yoga felt well worth the expense.
 Besides, the longer I practised, the more confident I felt doing it on my own without a teacher for guidance.